 Pipes

 Pipes that are more than twenty-five years in age tend to get clogged frequently due to wear and tear.
 A cast iron, copper or concrete pipe past its effectiveness will accumulate more grime and dirt in its crevices.
+Such pipes require heavy-duty cleaning on a regular basis to prevent clogging.
+Newer steel or PVC pipes are more efficient in getting rid of debris with their smoother design and finish.

 Also, if your pipes are old, the plumber will first check their condition to determine if they can withstand the extreme pressure of the hydro jet stream.
+The time spent in locating the obstruction and determining the feasibility of using a hydro jet may increase the service cost.

 Property Size